New studies provides first neurobiological evidence of potential benefits of reading, detriments of screen time

 The team conducted this study in tandem with another that evaluated the influence of screen time on developing brains.
 The study found that children who used screens more frequently had “lower measures of structural integrity and myelination, especially in tracts involved with language and literacy skills,” the New York Times reported.

-The results of the studies are not conclusive, but are the first to provide neurobiological evidence for the potential benefits of reading and potential detriments of screen time on a preschool child’s brain development, Dr. Jill Gilkerson, LENA’s Director of Research, explained on Twitter.
+The results of the studies are not conclusive, but are the first to provide neurobiological evidence for the potential benefits of reading and potential detriments of screen time on a preschool child’s brain development, Dr. Jill Gilkerson, LENA’s Chief Research and Evaluation Officer, explained on Twitter.

 “Kids this age, they need human experiences for their brains to develop optimally and reinforce these tracts,” Dr. Hutton told the New York Times.
 “We just really need to be careful about making sure kids have access to these same human interactive experiences that probably our brains are wired to require.”